On the Identification of Exotic Compact Binaries with Gravitational Waves: a Phenomenological approach: Conclusions

 Given that compactness has a significant effect on the signal, truncating the inspiral at lower frequencies, we might expect that compactness can be well measured in observations.
 Within the assumption of our limited signal model (we have not included eccentricity, tidal deformation, or any attempt to capture the potential variations in phenomenology of the post-merger signal), we find that even for signals with only moderate SNRs ($\sim$25) it is possible to measure the compactness to within $1\%$ accuracy.
 With this framework, we present the first compactness estimate of a real GW event, GW150914.
 Despite the very uninformative prior on the compactness, the posterior probability was found the be consistent with that of black hole.
 Note that ~\deco~ is built upon the assumption that both objects have the same compactness.
 We have also remarked on consolidating this measure to establish the BBH hypothesis for CBC events and will pursue constructing an astrophysically informed prior on compactness by running inference on the events from the CBC catalogs in future work.

 These measurement results highlight a number of caveats to this work.
 We have included only \emph{one} physical effect in potential ECOs, namely a simple model of the effect of compactness on the contact point that terminates inspiral.
-Not all ECOs will follow this phenomenology.
+The model is entirely phenomenological and does not make additional checks on the physics of the source.
+However, the ability of~\deco~to smoothly sample over this new parameter and yielding consistent results with real data highlights the framework’s capacity to embed additional source physics within phenomenological models.
+The framework can be extended to include physics-based consistency checks, such as considerations for energy conservation due to the early end of inspiral, which we leave for future work.
+Furthermore, not all ECOs will follow this phenomenology.
 For example, consider one of the boson star simulations in Ref.~\cite{Evstafyeva:2024qvp} where, even with a compactness of $C=0.2$, the signal is almost identical to that from a BBH.
 Aside from ignoring tidal effects and post-merger dynamics, this is also partly because that work uses a different interpretation for compactness than the usual $M/R$ definition used for BHs.
 This reminds us that our results apply to ECOs where compactness impacts the signal in one specific way, but does not necessarily apply to all ECOs, or all definitions of compactness.

 However, we do not consider this a weakness of our model, but rather it highlights an important point: we should identify physical properties that are measurable, and focus on those.
 If the compactness used in those simulations could not be measured in an observation, then perhaps it is not the ideal property with which to parametrise a class of signals.
 In studying signals, and modelling them, and determining how they can be used in measurements, we need to identify which properties are most clearly measurable, and first model their impact on signals before moving on to other effects.
 This is somewhat analogous to the situation in binary-black-hole modelling, where the most easily measurable spin effect is the mass-weighted sum of the aligned-spin components, $\chi_{\rm eff} = (m_1 \chi_1 + m_2 \chi_2)/M$~\cite{Ajith:2009bn}, rather than the individual spin components $\chi_1$ and $\chi_2$.